HelleBenjamin/Sandboxia2D/README.md

 # Sandboxia2D

 Sandboxia is a sandbox game written in C++ using OpenGL.
 It is designed to be a simple sandbox game that is easy to run on older machines.
 The game is still in early development.
+OpenGL 3.3 will be supported in the future after the game's core development is complete.

 ## Features
 - Bugs may be present